 The Program will determine an Urgent Need national objective for an activity where the state or local recipient certifies that the activity is designed to respond to a disaster-related impact and the activity does meet one of the aforementioned national objectives.
 Within the Program, the approved FEMA PW shall serve as the justification of urgent need by the Entity.
-For each activity that will meet an urgent need national objective, PRDOH must verify that its Action Plan needs assessment identifies, in general, the type, scale, and location of the disaster-related impacts that each urgent need activity is addressing.
-As stated above in the HUD National Objectives section, PRDOH will make reasonable efforts to meet the low-to-moderate income benefit national objective, wherever possible.
+For each activity that will meet an Urgent Need national objective, PRDOH must verify that its Action Plan needs assessment identifies, in general, the type, scale, and location of the disaster-related impacts that each urgent need activity is addressing.
+As stated above in the HUD National Objective, wherever possible.
 If LMI is not able to be used, urgent need should be considered.